ikjordan/picozx81/README.md

 + 1980s style 9-pin Atari joysticks can be connected to some board types
 + The small form factor makes the board easy to mount in period or reproduction cases.
 The low cost, relatively low performance and software generated display of the Pico is a 21st century analogue for the ZX80 and ZX81
 + Emulates pseudo and Hi-res graphics
++ Emulates ZX81 and ZX80 (with either 4K or 8K ROM) hardware
-+ Emulates ZonX and Quicksilva sound
++ Emulates ZonX, Quicksilva and TV (vsync) sound
 + Emulates user defined graphics, including CHR$128 and QS User Defined Graphics
-+ Emulates the [Chroma 80](http://www.fruitcake.plus.com/Sinclair/ZX80/Chroma/ZX80_ChromaInterface.htm) and [Chroma 81](http://www.fruitcake.plus.com/Sinclair/ZX81/Chroma/ChromaInterface.htm) interfaces to allow a colour display
++ Emulates the [Chroma 80](http://www.fruitcake.plus.com/Sinclair/ZX80/Chroma/ZX80_ChromaInterface.htm) and [Chroma 81](http://www.fruitcake.plus.com/Sinclair/ZX81/Chroma/ChromaInterface.htm) interfaces to allow a colour display.
+Also supports the enhanced TV sound provided by Chroma
 + Emulation runs at accurate speed of a 3.25MHz ZX81
++ Optionally emulates real-time ZX81/80 program load and save with realistic sound and graphics
 + Emulates European and US configuration (i.e. emulates 50Hz and 60Hz ZX81)
 + Supports larger ZX81 generated displays of over 320 by 240 pixels (40 character width and 30 character height)
 + Load `.p`, `.81`, `.o`, `.80` and `.p81` files from micro SD Card.
 Save `.p` and `.o` files